Skip to main content

 EXT9-OLD ENCLAND-ANCIENT CHRISTIANITY-KING ALFRED THE GREAT

-BY PRAGYANSHARMA POLAVARAPU The life of people of British isles since ancient times is influenced by the not-so-cold oceanic climate --England being at the eastern edge of the vast Atlantic ocean which spreads 3000 miles up to shores of USA.
+BY PRAGYANSHARMA POLAVARAPU · EXT9-OLD ENCLAND-ANCIENT CHRISTIANITY-KING ALFRED THE GREAT January 04, 2026 BY PRAGYANSHARMA POLAVARAPU (1) The life of people of British isles since ancient times had always been influenced by oceanic climate, the land being at the eastern edge of the vast Atlantic ocean which spreads 3000 miles up to shores of USA.
 The weather is influenced by the warm oceanic currents.
-The often rainy drizzling type weather and the greenery (forests and low hills in the south, forests and mountains and foggy weather in north) make British Isles a picturesque place.
-A genuine love for nature—visible in the descriptions of the greenery, low hills and valleys, vast agricultural fields ,mountains and the seaside environment –pervade English literature from old to new times .
-“What is this life if, full of care, We have no time to stand and stare.
-No time to stand beneath the boughs And stare as long as sheep or cows.
-No time to see, when woods we pass, Where squirrels hide their nuts in grass....
+The often rainy drizzling type weather and the greenery (forests and low hills in the south, forests and mountains and foggy weather in north) appear to make British Isles quite a picturesque place.
+A genuine love for nature—clearly visible in the descriptions of the greenery and forests, low hills and valleys and the once quiet and once gusty the seaside environment –pervade English literature from old to new times .
+“What is this...